Papabyte/Byteduino/README.md

 [Byteball](byteball.org) is a last generation crypto currency using a Directed Acyclic Graph (DAG) instead of a blockchain like Bitcoin and its clones do.
 Brillantly designed, it offers a lot of features without suffering from complexity which makes it a great platform for IoT devices.
 This library is made to help hobbyists and professionals to implement Byteball into microcontrollers and build cool and original projects.

+To get support or discuss about this library, request an invitation to [Byteball Slack](http://slack.byteball.org/) and join #byteduino channel.

 #### What can I do with this library?

 ##### Encrypted messenging